Reciprocal Agreements

 Alabama/Mississippi

 Pickwick Lake: Applies to anyone with a valid Sport Fishing License from Tennessee, Alabama or Mississippi.
-Resident anglers of the three states may fish without purchasing a nonresident license anywhere within the boundaries covered by the agreement.
-The reciprocal area includes all impounded water from Pickwick Dam upstream to Tennessee River Mile 224.8 at the mouth of Bear Creek but does not include Bear Creek and does not include that portion of Yellow Creek above the Hwy.
+Resident anglers of the three (3) states may fish without purchasing a nonresident license anywhere within the boundaries covered by the agreement.
+The reciprocal area includes all impounded water from Pickwick Dam upstream to Tennessee River Mile 224.8 at the mouth of Bear Creek but does not include Bear Creek and does not include that portion of Yellow Creek south of Hwy.
 25 Bridge.
 Sport fishing license holders shall abide by the regulations of the state in whose waters they are fishing.

 Arkansas